miyako/4d-plugin-HTMLTOX/README.md

 ``libwkhtmltox`` is no longer linked as a dylib; instead, a command line program is invoked internally.

+**TODO**: Check caller process ID so that multiple instances of 4D can use the plugin.

 ##Platform

 | carbon | cocoa | win32 | win64 |